 Choosing the right stain

 Choosing the right stain for your pallet project is essential if you want the finished project to make the "wow" effect.
-Selecting stains are not just about picking a color you like from the color chart - a light brown stain might look pinkish if you use it on redwood!
+Selecting stains is not just about picking a color you like from the color chart - a light brown stain might look pinkish if you use it on redwood!
 So be sure to test the stain on a sample pallet or inconspicuous area before applying it all over your project.

 By the way, here are the primary "natural colors" you can find:

 You’ll also have to ensure that the stain you choose is compatible with the wood and other finishing products.
 A stain that is compatible with wood preservatives, sealants, and top finish will allow greater bonding and keep the finished project intact for years to come.

 But some of you may not want the warm honey tones that pallets have, and I must admit that I often prefer soft whites, grays, etc... such as in the pictures below:

 |1||Varathane 262025 Premium Fast Dry Wood Stain, 1/2 Pint, Dark Walnut||228 Reviews||$11.47||Shop Now|

 |2||Minwax 308240000 Wood Finishing Clothes, Dark Mahogany||223 Reviews||$8.48||Shop Now|